psf/the-invisibles/content/english/about/process.md

 #### Publishing to Spotify/Apple Podcast etc

 This happens automatically, so there is nothing else to do.
-They are configured to pick up changes from our RSS Feed (https://pypodcats.live/episodes/index.xml).
+They are configured to pick up changes from our RSS Feed at https://pypodcats.live/episodes/index.xml.

 As long as our rss feed is valid, any new episodes will appear.
 That is why we need to always validate the RSS feed before merging.